zero-plusplus/vscode-operate-from-autohotkey/README.md

 # Installation
 **This extension works on VSCode 1.46.0 and above.**

 1. Install [AutoHotkey](https://www.autohotkey.com/).
-It is used to get information by some commands, so you need to install it even if you are using another automation tool
+Since some commands use AutoHotkey scripts (e.g. Acc.ahk) to get information, you will need to install it even if you are using other automation tools
 2. Press `Ctrl + P`, type `ext install zero-plusplus.vscode-operate-from-autohotkey`
 3. Include [this library](https://github.com/zero-plusplus/vscode-operate-from-autohotkey/blob/main/demo/lib/ExecuteVsCodeCommand.ahk) in your scripts.
 For v2, [here](https://github.com/zero-plusplus/vscode-operate-from-autohotkey/blob/main/demo/lib/ExecuteVsCodeCommand.ahk2)

 ## About Acc.ahk
-Acc.ahk is required when using some commands that retrieve information not provided by VSCode, such as caret coordinates.
+`Acc.ahk` is required when using some commands that retrieve information not provided by VSCode, such as caret coordinates.
 The original file already has a broken link and you can get a copy of it [here](https://autohotkey.com/board/topic/77303-acc-library-ahk-l-updated-09272012/page-2#post_id_528450).

 Then place it in the path set in [operate-from-autohotkey.externalLibrary.acc](#settings).

+**Note: AutoHotkeyV1 is required to run Acc.ahk.
+I have explained this in the [Installation](#installation), but I will explain it again.**

 # Using